Code-Institute-Submissions/amcali-project-2/README.md

-# The UV Index
+# Ultra Violet Radation - The UV Index

-The topic of Ultra Voilet Rays (UV Rays) or matters pertaining to it may be merely understood by many individuals.
-Most matters which cover the topic would relate to the health hazards which derive from the matter.
-What actually creates UV rays may not be well understood.
-Hence, this project is covering a sub topic on the UV: the UV Index.
+The Ultra Voilet Radiation (UV Radiation) have numerous topics which may or may not be understood.
+The ones which are usually heard of may tend to be related to the health hazards which derive from the matter, such as sun burn and skin cancer.
+There may be a possibility that what influences UV rays may not be well understood, which this project touches on by focusing on one influential factor: the Ultra Violet Index (UVI).

-The ultimate aim of the website is to give brief insight to the website user on the UV Index readings, and cover on one of the influences of UV Rays: the Earth's latitude.
+The ultimate aim of the website is to give brief insight to the website user on the UVI readings, and cover on one of its influential factors: the Earth's latitude.
+Via interaction mediums (a video, a map and a chart) on the website, the way in which cities on earth are located can be seen to have a trend on the UVI level.

-The main aim of the website is to enable users via interaction with the present multimedia (video), map and chart to gain an understanding on a minor aspect of the UV Index (UVI).

-The link to the project may be found [here.](https://amcali.github.io/project-2/)
+The link to this project is available [here.](https://amcali.github.io/project-2/)